Rkkss/ComfyUI-H3-Turbo-LoRA-Bridge/README.md

 Default 0.45 is considered high IMO, but it's also safe-ish, as in it's less likely to introduce "artifact".

 Other numbers can improve quality/prompt but are more prone to Artifacts.
 Lower value to see if you can get away with it.
-If it's used with Ref2VA model, you need a high-ish value
+If you use it with  Ref2VA model, you need a high-ish value

 I'm unsure if the model or loader causes it.